esovetkin/jbs/docs/language.md

 Rules:

-- globals can be assigned only at the top level.
+- Globals can be assigned only at the top level.
-- unknown globals are compile errors (`E300`).
+- Unknown globals are compile errors (`E300`).
 - `jbs_name` and `jbs_outpath` must be plain string literals.

 Examples: